 BharatPe - Founders and Team

-BharatPe founders were Ashneer Grover, Bhavik Koladiya, and Shashvat Nakrani.
-However, with Ashneer's resignation dated February 28, 2022, BharatPe listed Bhavik and Shashvat as its Co-founders.
+BharatPe's founders were Ashneer Grover, Bhavik Koladiya, and Shashvat Nakrani.
+However, with Ashneer's resignation dated February 28, 2022, BharatPe listed Bhavik and Shashvat as its co-founders.
 Bhavik Koladiya resigned, months after Ashneer Grover was terminated, as per reports dated August 2, 2022.

 Ashneer Grover

-Ashneer Grover served as the MD and the Co-founder of BharatPe until he resigned from the company and relinquished his position in it on February 28, 2022.
-Ashneer is from South Delhi, India, and a graduate of the Indian Institute of Technology, Delhi.
+Ashneer Grover served as the MD and the co-founder of BharatPe until he resigned from the company and relinquished his position on February 28, 2022.
+Ashneer is from South Delhi, India, and is a graduate of the Indian Institute of Technology, Delhi.
 He was once the new head of new business at PCJ.
 Furthermore, he headed Corp Dev for Amex India.
 He was also previously appointed as the CFO of Grofers.

 Ashneer Grover had been in the news after his voice matched with a caller who reportedly hurled abusive language and was thoroughly threatening and ill-tempered while talking with a Kotak Wealth Management employee over the failure to secure financing for Nykaa’s initial share sale.
 Grover had then been asked by the company, BharatPe's board, to take a voluntary absence for two months on January 19, 2022.
 However, this was not due to his telephone controversy but due to a bigger financial fraud to which he was allegedly connected.
 Grover was then put on a mandatory leave of absence.
 This did not only concern Grover but also his wife Madhuri and five others.
 His wife, Madhuri Jain Grover was also put on leave amidst the government probe.
-According to the recent news dated February 19, 2022, Madhuri Jain denied that she had tendered any resignation.
-The board had also then admitted that it never sought any resignation from Madhuri Jain.
-The wife of the beleaguered ex-co-founder Ashneer Grover had been later asked by the BharatPe Board to stay on compulsory leave of absence instead from January 10th onwards.
 Madhuri Jain Grover, the wife of Ashneer Grover, who had headed the Controls at BharatPe, was finally terminated from her services due to financial irregularities, as per reports dated February 23, 2022.
 This termination meant that she had to part with her stakes in the company due to "misappropriation of finances".

 Madhuri Jain on one occasion after her termination, accused the company co-founder Bhavik Koladiya and CEO Suhail Sameer of merry-making inside the office premises, saying that both of them, along with Shashvat Nakrani, can indulge in their "drunken orgies" without her in the office, while referring herself as a "righteous lady."
 Furthermore, Madhuri Jain Grover also took a jab at the BharatPe Board of Directors, where she termed them "male chauvinists" along with accusing them of "objectifying women".

-Shashvat Nakrani has recently taken a dig at the Ex-Co-founder and MD Ashneer Grover, by stating that the latter has created a false narrative about the company.
+Shashvat Nakrani took a dig at the Ex-co-founder and MD Ashneer Grover, by stating that the latter has created a false narrative about the company.
 This is one of the few occasions where Nakrani has spoken openly about anything.
 Shashvat had earlier backed BharatPe CEO Suhail Sameer when Grover remarked that he should be expelled from the company.
 Nakrani has also added that now that they have ended the boardroom fiasco, they should focus on building while staying careful about keeping the culture of the company untainted.

 Bhavik Koladiya

-Bhavik Koladiya is another Co-founder of BharatPe, who is popularly known as the Group Head - Product and Technology.
+Bhavik Koladiya is another co-founder of BharatPe, who is popularly known as the Group Head of product and Technology.

-Bhavik Koladiya faced disagreements with the present BharatPe management, primarily Suhail Sameer (CEO of BharatPe), which is why he resigned from the company, allegedly on the last week of June 2022.
+Bhavik Koladiya faced disagreements with the BharatPe management, primarily Suhail Sameer (CEO of BharatPe), which is why he resigned from the company, in June 2022.

 Shashvat Nakrani